main-educational/main-educational.github.io/_sources/material.md

 :::
 ::::

-## Introduction to electro- and magneto-encephalography using [MNE-python](https://mne.tools/stable/index.html)
+## Machine learning on electro- and magneto-encephalography (EEG/MEG)

 ### Instructor
 ::::{card-carousel} 3